 * Banks who want to sell their foreclosed properties in the shortest amount of time with the highest net to them

 2. Create a LinkedIn profile that is written for the referral sources and media you want to attract starting with your headline.
 In the headline, identify the audiences you want to connect with - and why they should want to connect with you.
 In your summary, explain to referral sources how you can be of value to their clients and customers and how your relationship will help them.
 Also, if you are trying to attract publicity, show the media that you are an expert.
 Use any media mentions to your advantage in your summary sections as well as having a complete media kit on your profile using the Box.net, Slideshare and Google Presentations applications.
 To help you create the copy you need for your LinkedIn profile, check out my Instant LinkedIn Marketing Templates at InstantLinkedInMarketingTemplates

 3. Stay on top of your referral sources' and media professionals' minds - Once you figure out who your best key influencers, referral sources and media types, start doing your research on LinkedIn and make connections.
 When you make a new connection, invite the referral source or media professional to your LinkedIn group where you provide tips, tools and articles.
 Every time you are published, featured or quoted in the media you should be announcing it to your connections and group members.
 This will show them that you are a valuable resource and keep you on top of their minds.
 So when a referral source has a client needing your expertise, they'll think of you.
 And, when the media needs an expert to quote- they'll come to you.

 So create a strong LinkedIn profile using my Instant LinkedIn Marketing Templates, figure out who would be the best referral sources and media types and start making connections that can double your sales guaranteed.

-Have a question for Kristina?
-Ask or leave a comment below!
+Have a question for Kristina or want to leave a comment?
+Click here.